ME-ICA/tedana/docs/governance.rst

 Maintainer
-  A Contributor is responsible for the long term health of the project and the community.
+  A Maintiner is responsible for the long term health of the project and the community.
   Maintainers have additional authority (see `Decision Making Process`_) helping them to resolve conflicts and increase the pace of the